The Difference Between Debtors vs Creditors

 1. Set Clear Payment Terms

-Contracts are one of the biggest risk factors for creditors.
-If payment terms are unclear or poorly documented, the likelihood of bad debt increases.
+Contracts are the biggest risk factor for creditors.
+If the terms of your payment agreement are poorly defined, it increases your risk of bad debt.

-We recommend working with a contract lawyer to create a standard agreement that reflects your business needs.
-This sets out how your goods and services are delivered, and the payment terms that the debtor must meet.
+We recommend working with a contract lawyer to develop a standard payment agreement that meets your cash flow needs.
+This agreement states how your goods and services are delivered, and the payment terms the debtor is required to meet.

 How Creditors Recover Money from Debtors